Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Introduction

-In this work, we propose \hbbodkl to tackle these limitations.
-Our main contributions are the following: (1) We design a structural-aware deep kernel Gaussian Process operating on separate embeddings of instructions and few-shot exemplars that learns a lower-dimensional latent representation of prompts in an end-to-end fashion.
-(2) We propose to use Hyperband as a multi-fidelity scheduler for prompt selection that governs the number of validation instances prompts are evaluated on.
-(3) We build a novel method, \hbbodkl, that relies on this structural-aware deep kernel GP to make a BO proposal within Hyperband allowing for both sample- and query-efficiency.
-(4) We compare \hbbodkl against four baselines and four state-of-the-art algorithms across 10 benchmark tasks and 3 LLMs demonstrating that \hbbodkl performs best with respect to identifying a well-performing prompt after a given budget of total LLM calls but also exhibits strongest anytime performance during the selection process.
-(5) We perform an ablation study of the components of \hbbodkl to gain insight into its inner working and further demonstrate its robustness to the choice of the encoder model used to obtain embeddings of prompts.
+In this work, we propose \hbbodkl (\textbf{H}yper\textbf{b}and-based \textbf{B}ayesian \textbf{o}ptimization for black-box \textbf{P}rompt \textbf{s}election) addressing these limitations.
+Our main contributions are the following: (1) We introduce a structural-aware deep kernel Gaussian Process (GP) that learns a low-dimensional prompt representation from separate embeddings of instructions and few-shot exemplars in an end-to-end fashion to predict prompt performance.
+(2) We adopt Hyperband \citep{li2018hyperband} as a \emph{multi-fidelity} scheduler for prompt selection that governs the number of validation instances prompts are evaluated on.
+(3) We introduce a novel method, \hbbodkl, that relies on our structural-aware deep kernel GP to make a Bayesian Optimization (BO) proposal within Hyperband and as a result is both sample- and query-efficient.
+(4) We compare \hbbodkl against four baselines and four state-of-the-art methods across ten benchmarks and three LLMs, demonstrating that \hbbodkl performs best in identifying a well-performing prompt after a given budget of total LLM calls but also exhibits strongest anytime performance during the selection process.
+(5) We perform an ablation study of the components of \hbbodkl gaining insight into their inner workings and further demonstrate its robustness to the choice of the encoder model used to obtain embeddings.